Define: Cite

 Full Definition Of Cite

-Cases, statutes, constitutions, treatises, and other similar authorities are cited to support a certain view of law on an issue.
-When writing a legal brief, an attorney may wish to strengthen his or her position by referring to cases that support what he or she is saying in order to persuade the court to make a ruling favorable for the client.
+Cases, statutes, constitutions, treatises, and other similar authorities are cited to support a certain view of the law on an issue.
+When writing a legal brief, an attorney may wish to strengthen his or her position by referring to cases that support what he or she is saying in order to persuade the court to make a ruling favourable for the client.

 Related Phrases